jcferrandiz/winsen-ze03-arduino-library/README.md

-# winsen-ze03-arduino-library
+# winsen-ze25-arduino-library

-> Library to use Winston ZE03 sensor series.
+> Library to use Winston ZE25 sensor series.
+Based on ZE03 version.

 ## Installation